 We get another clue of this in Matt 24:12-13.

 Because of the increase of wickedness, the love of most will grow cold, but he who stands firm to the end will be saved.

 As He listed the signs indicating that the End of the Age has come, the Lord alluded to the fact that Tribulation believers will have to stand firm to the end in order to ensure their salvation.

 You may ask why the Lord would not grant guaranteed salvation to Tribulation believers.
 But remember, He didn’t grant it to Old Testament believers either.
 This was because the Old Testament was full of obvious signs of His presence.
 I could fill this whole document with ways in which the Lord revealed Himself to His people.
 They believed because of the evidence He provided them for His existence.

-During the Church Age these public displays of His presence have for the most part been missing, so the Church hasn’t had this kind of evidence to support our belief.
-We believe by faith, and receive very special blessings because of that, one of them being eternal security.
+During the Church Age, these public displays of His presence have for the most part been missing, so the Church hasn’t had this kind of evidence to support our belief.
+We believe by faith, and we receive very special blessings because of that, one of them is our eternal security.
 That’s why Jesus told doubting Thomas, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
 (John 20:29)

 What Time Is It?

 With this background, we can begin to understand that the Olivet Discourse Parables can only be meant for Tribulation believers.
 By confirming their timing, we’ll have all the proof we need.

 In Matt 24:15-21 Jesus explained that the Great Tribulation will begin with the Abomination that causes Desolation, the anti-Christ standing in the Temple declaring himself to be God.
 That’s the signal for the Jews to flee into the mountains.